 Becoming Responsible and Leading our Careers

 In a world where we keep on opposing Leadership styles and male and female parts, the concept of "leadership" has become common and binary.
-The word leadership seems to be seen and heard as naturally male-oriented and it’s become common practice to add the words “female” or “women” next to it to differentiate it.
+The word leadership seems to be seen and heard as naturally male-oriented, and it’s become common practice to add the words “female” or “women” next to it to differentiate it.

-But is it really necessary to do so?
+But is it essential to do so?

 Offer an inspiring moment

 Engage Participants in a self-reflection around the question of leadership